ordina-jworks/ordina-jworks.github.io/_posts/2019-03-04-ddd-europe.md

 <span class="image left"><img class="p-image" alt="Woody Zuill" src="/img/2019-02-16-ddd-europe/woody-zuill.png"></span>
 Woody starts by pointing out that his workshop does not give answers, but does ask critical questions.
-His goal is to share some experience he had, and he realizes that what works in some companies, does not work in others.
+His goal is to share some experiences he had, and he realizes that what works in some companies, does not work in others.

 After this disclaimer he talks about a big project he worked on where they experienced sprint after sprint that their estimates were always plain wrong.